7 March 2016

 Film Entertainment Industry in Hong Kong

 - Hong Kong has one of the largest and most dynamic film entertainment industries in the world.
-As one of the world's largest film and television content exporters, Hong Kong has captured a fair share of the regional market.
-The boom in Asian cable and satellite channels over the past decade, along with the prevalence of mobile viewing platforms more recently, has also provided a ready market for content producers.
+As one of the world's largest film and television content exporters, Hong Kong has captured a fair share of the regional market, in particular the market on the Chinese mainland.

-- In support of the development of the local film industry, the Hong Kong government announced at the 2015 Budget an additional fund infusion to the Film Development Fund and other stimulating measures.
+- In support of the development of the local film industry, the Hong Kong government announced at the 2016 Budget an additional fund infusion of HK$20 million to the Film Development Fund and other stimulating measures.

 The film industry is represented by several industry associations, including the Movie Producers and Distributors Association of Hong Kong Ltd (MPDA), the Motion Picture Industry Association (MPIA), the Hong Kong Film Directors’ Guild (HKFDG), and the Hong Kong Screenwriters’ Guild (HKSWG).